0xMattCarter/NovemberFork/Contracts/SeasonOne/README.md

-Feel free to read and test our contracts
+Feel free to read, test, or inheirit our contracts